skaty5678/precily_sentence_similarity/README.md

-# precily_sentence_similarity

-# Sentence Similarity API
+# precily_sentence_similarity_APP

-This is a Flask-based API for calculating similarity scores between two sentences using a Sentence Transformer model.
+This is a Flask-based APP for calculating similarity scores between two sentences using a Sentence Transformer model.

 ## Prerequisites